 Essences is another skincare step which was unique to Korea.
 Typically, they’re a lot thinner and lighter than a serum and are patted on to the face, and contain active ingredients with various aims such as the Missha Time Revolution Essence and the aforemention Corsx product.
 ‘The most versatile products for all skin types are the thin light watery layers like essences, boosters, toners, because they add moisture but aren't greasy or heavy,’ Katherine explained.
 ‘I love those because they help hydrate my skin and keep it smooth and soft but they aren't heavy- they absorb in seconds.
 They aren't time consuming or any effort.’

-And lets not forget sheet masks, another Korean innovation, which are fabric-like masks soaked in serums and applied and left on to the face to let the product be absorbed.
+And lets not forget sheet masks, another Korean skincare innovation, which are fabric-like masks soaked in serums and applied and left on to the face to let the product be absorbed.
 They come in an incredible range of designs and targetted for any skin issue you can think of.

 Beauty trends do differ in Korea, compared to much of the Western world.
 ‘Koreans likes to look innocent and girly,’ JiHye tells me.
 ‘Many young singers like Girls Generation and 4Minute [K pop bands] wear that style makeup and young people follow.’
-This lends itself to the type of beauty looks that Koreans lean towards: light washes of colour, glowing almost translucent skin, ‘straight’ archless eyebrows (often the ends are shaved off) that give a more youthful look.
+This lends itself to the type of beauty looks that Koreans lean towards: light washes of colour, glowing almost glass-like skin, ‘straight’ archless eyebrows (often the ends are shaved off) that give a more youthful look.
 With that in mind, strong colour palettes aren’t a big trend in Korea, although JiHye tells me that’s starting to change.
 ‘We usually don't want to wear heavy make up such as "smoky eyes".
 But on the other hand, vivid colors and matte lipsticks are popular right now.
 We’ve started to buy crayon lipsticks and now MAC has liquid matte lipsticks so those products are one of the best sellers they’re sold out right away every time.’

 What’s clear is that if you want to know what’s big in the beauty world next, look to South Korea where they will have probably already moved on to another.
 And if you're even remotely interested in beauty, or even if you're not, put South Korea on your list of places to visit.